TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/default-examples.md

 When the imports are applied, we initiate `createNotifications` and pick `useNotifications` and `NotificationsProvider` from the box.<br/>

 - `useNotifications` - allows us to get access to the `notify()` function
 - `NotificationsProvider` - it's a wrapper, like all others providers (ContextProvider, ApolloProvider etc.).
 This one is necessary to allow the library to operate within the prescribed scope.
-What is special here, is that we don't need to wrap scope in it.
+What is special here is that we don't need to wrap scope in it.
 We can just put it as a self-closing component, and everything that is nested in the same wrapper as our provider will get access to our notifications.

 <br/>
 <br/>

-Inside our `DefaultExamples` component we initiate `state` which will hold the notification `ID` for us. <br/>
+Inside our `DefaultExamples` component, we initiate `state` which will hold the notification `ID` for us. <br/>
-Last thing, we need to do is to unpack `notify()`, `remove()` and `modify()` methods.<br/>
+Last thing we need to do is to unpack the `notify()`, `remove()` and `modify()` methods.<br/>
-Those methods are crucial because:
+These methods are crucial because:

-- `notify()` - initiate every single notification.
+- `notify()` - initiates every single notification.
 In the examples, we trigger it by `onPress`, but of course, it can be called in every other context you need, for example, after data fetching or after successful sign-in.
-- `remove()` - externally remove triggered notification (it's not required, in the basic usage, but worth knowing)
+- `remove()` - externally removes a triggered notification (it's not required in the basic usage, but it's worth knowing)
-- `modify()` - modify triggered notification (it's not required, in the basic usage, but worth knowing)<br/>
+- `modify()` - modifies a triggered notification (it's not required in the basic usage, but it's worth knowing)<br/>

-If you need more info on how those methods works please check the [BASIC USAGE](../basics/basic-usage.md) section.<br/>
+If you need more info on how these methods works, please check the [BASIC USAGE](../basics/basic-usage.md) section.<br/>

 As we said above, we trigger every notification by pressing the button.
 All we need to pass to the `onPress` event is: